tetris245/ULTRAbc/README.md

 * Added the Special Modes page to the GUI:
   - Moved there the no-escape, unrestrict soft and unrestrict total modes
+  - Added the silent mode: it prevents to use the message command and has as main effect that these commands will not display a message in chat rooms: clothes, invisible, lock, naked, pet, randomize, restrain, solidity, totalrelease, underwear, unlock, untie, visible.
 * New option in GUI - Talking to enable a hybrid mode: When associated with an animal talk mode, all your chat messages and whispers will combine animal words and human words!